 After you’ve decided on your strategy, it’s time to collect all your financial paperwork.
 This includes anything that tracks money coming in, money going out, credit card statements, past tax filing reports, receipts, and monthly expenses.
 If you pay for things in cash, keep your receipts.
 File them away in a shoebox or scan them into a receipt folder on your computer.

-3. Add up all categories
+3. Add up all budget categories

 To incorporate these bills into your budget, determine the figure you spend yearly, divide that by 12, and put that dollar amount aside in a savings account every month.
-When it comes time to get an oil change or pay your taxes, you’ll have the funds saved up and you can pull right from your savings account.
+When it comes time to get an oil change or pay your taxes, you’ll have the funds saved, and you can pull right from your savings account.

-5. Action plan
+5. Create an action plan

 6. Put your money to work

-Budgeting like a pro!
+Budgeting like a pro